Estimation of Risk Contributions with MCMC: Numerical experiments

-Second, on the NW estimator, we choose the kernel density $\phi$ the standard normal density.
-We decide the bandwidth $h>0$ according to the Silverman's rule of thumb $h=1.06\cdot \hat{\sigma}_{S} \cdot N^{-1/5}$ (Silverman, 1986).
-Although asymptotic normality holds for the NW estimator, its asymptotic variance can hardly be computed because it requires the calculation of $f_{S}(v)$.
+Second, for the NW estimator, we choose the kernel density $\phi$ as the standard normal density.
+We decide the bandwidth $\Delta=1.06 \hat{\sigma}_{S} N^{-1/5}$ according to Silverman's rule of thumb \citep{pagan1999nonparametric}.
+Although asymptotic normality holds for the NW estimator, its asymptotic variance can hardly be computed because it requires the evaluation of $f_{S}(v)$.
 Therefore, we report only the estimate of $\estAC{NW}{\phi,h,N}$.
-Third, on the GR estimator, we choose $g_{\bbeta}(s)=\bbeta_{0}+\bbeta_{1}\cdot s$ and its coefficients are estimated by
+Third, for the GR estimator, we choose $g_{\bbeta}(s)=\beta_{0}+\beta_{1} s$, and its coefficients are estimated by